 Day 2: Follow the Great River Road to beautiful Lake Bemidji State Park, where you can continue to try for walleye from the shore or your boat, then camp at the park or find many lodging opportunities in nearby Bemidji or at surrounding river and lake resorts.
 Don’t forget to try a local restaurant!
 Find public water access maps and safety tips here.

 Day 3: Fish for walleye in lakes the Mississippi River runs through as it journeys east, including Andrusia, Cass, Winnibigoshish, Ball Club and Pokegama.
-Restock your wild rice supply at the Leech Lake Band of Ojibwe Main Office at 15756 State Hwy 371 NW in Cass Lake or online, where you can also find recipes and history.
+Restock your wild rice supply at the Leech Lake Band of Ojibwe Main Office at 15756 State Hwy 371 NW in Cass Lake.
 For members of many Native American cultures, wild rice is not just a crop; it’s a sacred component of their culture.

 Day 4: Museum Day in Little Falls!
 Start at the Minnesota Fishing Museum, featuring over 10,000 artifacts related to Minnesota fishing.
 Grab some lunch downtown and head over to Charles Lindbergh State Park and State Historic Site to soak in the beautiful setting and rich history.